katpavan/katpavan.github.io/portfolio.md

 - [Cryptoslam](https://cryptoslam.io/) - CryptoSlam is the leading NFT aggregator, collecting and analyzing data for millions of NFTs across 15+ Blockchains.
 - [Nest Wallet](https://nestwallet.xyz/) - Multi Sig wallet made easy.
 Nest used to be a Web3 Event Management Platform.
 And before that they were the largest two-sided network connecting all web3 gamers and guilds.
 - [Moku](https://twitter.com/akhljndl/status/1738932425965932744) - web3 community management and growth platform.

-## Gaming
 - [Legends of Venari](https://legendsofvenari.com/) - Merging NFTs with a creature collection RPG.

 ## AI
-- [Aethero](https://aethero.com/) - Aethero builds space computers for satellites to instantaneously process data on the edge.
+- [Aethero](https://aethero.com/) - Aethero builds radiation-hardened computers that let satellites process their data in orbit.

 ## Healthcare